Mon 31 Aug 2015

-This week we welcome Noah Gift (@noahgift) as our PyDev of the Week.
-Let’s spend some time getting to know more about him!
+This week we welcome Patrick Maupin as our PyDev of the Week.
+Let’s spend some time getting to know Patrick a bit better.

 Can you tell us a little about yourself (hobbies, education, etc):

 I was born in San Antonio, Texas and raised in Austin.
 I spent several months working in England, and met and married a wonderful English lady and brought her home.
 We’ve lived in Austin for the last 30 years, except for one year we spent in Toronto.
 We have two great girls — one is in medical school, and the other is a budding composer/author.

 I rotate through a few hobbies — bicycling, sailing, playing tuba in a community band.
 The tuba is actually something I re-started just a few years ago.
 I wound up dropping out of school when my lung collapsed when I was playing tuba with the UT Longhorn Band.
 Fortunately, my lung was repaired later…

 I had been pursuing a degree in electrical engineering, because playing with electrons was my passion ever since I can remember.
 When I dropped out of school, I couldn’t find a job doing electrical stuff, but I did find one programming, and then worked myself into positions where I was doing both hardware and software.
 I have mostly worked near the hardware — drivers, embedded stuff, modem firmware, or on the hardware — board design, Verilog blocks for chips, etc., or on tools that help to use and test the hardware — schematic checkers, JTAG programmers, etc.